kreismit/ECE4960/labs.md

 Figure 1.
 Accelerometer data when the robot is tilted, then flipped upside-down.
 The data is in milli-*g*'s; *z* is facing down when the robot is level.
 The axis facing the ground reads 1 *g* when it's head-on; when it isn't, the gravitational acceleration is distributed among the axes.

 ![Graph of three accelerometer axes](Lab6/Images/Screenshot_2020-10-12_14-18-28.png) Figure 2.
 Accelerometer data when the robot is rotated about 90° about its three axes.
-The data is angular rate; it's the derivative of the robot's three orientation angles.
+The data is angular rate: the derivative of the robot's three orientation angles.
 Matching the product datasheet, rotating it CCW about Z, and then back, gave a positive spike and then a negative spike with equal area.
-Rotating it CW about Y, and then back, gave it a negative spike (CCW is positive) and then a positive spike with equal area.
+Rotating it CW about Y, and then back, gave it a negative spike and then a positive spike with equal area.
 Rotating it CCW about X, and then back, gave it a positive spike, and then a negative spike with equal area.

 ![Graph of three accelerometer axes](Lab6/Images/Screenshot_2020-10-12_14-24-10.png) Figure 3.
 Bonus: if I rotate slowly, the peaks are the same area, but flattened out!
-The bigger peaks are from when my hand slipped and I bumped the Qwiic cable (the gyro isn't mounted very securely now.)
-Also note the noise in the background when the robot is not moving!
+The bigger peaks are from when my hand slipped and I bumped the Qwiic cable.
+Also note the noise in the background when the robot is stationary!

 ### Finding Tilt from Accelerometer Data

-At first, I tried finding angle using the four-quadrant arctangent function (`atan2`).
-However, this was horribly noisy at 90° because the acceleration along *z* (in the denominator) approached zero when the robot was tilted 90°.
-So, one axis would be accurate and the other would have noise amplified to nearly &pm;90°.
-I solved this problem by dividing by the total acceleration and using the `asin` instead:
+At first, I tried finding angle using `atan2`.
+This was horribly noisy at 90° because the *z* acceleration, in the denominator, approached zero when the robot was tilted 90°: one axis would be accurate and the other would have nearly ±90° of noise.
+I solved this problem by dividing by the total acceleration and using `asin` instead:

 ```c++
 aX = myICM.accX(); aY = myICM.accY(); aZ = myICM.accZ();